wtkhan/wtkhan.github.io/airport_calc.md

 ---
 layout: default
-title: Now
+title: Airport Departure Calculator
-tagline: What I'm doing now
+tagline: When should you leave for the aiport?
-permalink: /now.html
+permalink: /airport_calc.html
 description: " "
 ref: now
 order: 2